 - Be prepared for public scrutiny.
 Your application, Statement of Economic Interest and any correspondence regarding board, committee or commission matters are considered public record.
 Yes, that includes messages sent from/to your personal or business email accounts.

+What did you think about this article?
+Click here to share your feedback by answering five easy questions.
 This article was published under a grant from the Facebook Journalism Project, which partners with news organizations working to build a more sustainable future for community-based news.
-Help QCity Metro by answering five easy questions.